Jacksonville Eyelid Surgery

-Eyelid surgery is usually performed under local anesthesia--which numbs the area around your eyes--along with oral or intravenous sedatives.
-You'll be awake during the surgery, but relaxed and insensitive to pain.
+Eyelid surgery is usually performed under local anesthesia, which numbs the area around your eyes, and is accompanied oral or intravenous sedatives.
+You’ll be awake during the surgery, but relaxed and insensitive to pain.
 (However, you may feel some tugging or occasional discomfort.)
-Some surgeons prefer to use general anesthesia; in that case, you'll sleep through the operation.
+General anesthesia may also be used but is unnecessary and comes with the associated costs.
+With general anesthesia, you sleep through the entire procedure.

 Blepharoplasty usually takes one to three hours, depending on the extent of the surgery.
-If you're having all four eyelids done, the surgeon will probably work on the upper lids first, then the lower ones.
+If you’re having all four eyelids done, the surgeon will probably work on the upper eyelids first, then the lower eyelids.

 In a typical procedure, the surgeon makes incisions following the natural lines of your eyelids; in the creases of your upper lids, and just below the lashes in the lower lids.
 The incisions may extend into the crow’s feet or laugh lines at the outer corners of your eyes.
 Working through these incisions, the surgeon separates the skin from underlying fatty tissue and muscle, removes excess fat, and often trims sagging skin and muscle.
 The incisions are then closed with very fine sutures.

 If you have a pocket of fat beneath your lower eyelids but don’t need to have any skin removed, your surgeon may perform a transconjunctival blepharoplasty.
 In this procedure the incision is made inside your lower eyelid, leaving no visible scar.
 It is usually performed on younger patients with thicker, more elastic skin.

 After Your Eyelid Surgery